-Work for and learn from an established guide service in remote Alaska
+Work for and learn from an established guide service in remote Alaska!

-Depending on experience, participants will have the opportunity to take part in at least one multi-day, backpacking or rafting trip to a wide variety of destinations within the Wrangell-St. Elias National Park.
-These trips range from 4 to 12 days and will be paid for by the company.
+Depending on their experience, interns will have the opportunity to take part in one multi-day, backpacking or rafting trip deep in the wilds of Wrangell-St. Elias National Park.
+These trips range from 4 to 8 days and will be paid for by the company.

-Round trip transportation between Anchorage, AK and McCarthy, AK.
+- Round trip transportation between Anchorage, AK and McCarthy, AK.

-Room and (basic) board
+- Room and (basic) board

-- A cover letter stating why you are interested in working for us, as well as which position(s) you are interested in and your dates of availability for summer 2020
+- A cover letter stating why you are interested in working for us, as well as which position(s) you are interested in and your dates of availability for summer 2021

 - A current and detailed work history resume

 - A current and detailed resume or summary of outdoor experience/qualifications